JeffMcClintock/SE2JUCE/README.md

 # Introduction
-This repository supports exporting SynthEdit projects to C++ JUCE projects.
+SE2JUCE supports exporting SynthEdit projects to C++ JUCE projects.

+# Prerequisites
+Install Visual Studio or your IDE of choice
+Install CMake

-# Getting Started
+# Getting Started with the PD303 example
-clone SynthEditJUCE repo
+clone SE2JUCE repo
 clone JUCE, Add VST2 headers if you need them.
 Clone AAX SDK if you need it.

+clone SE2JUCE_Projects repo

 Open SE
-open project from SE_Project folder open Projucer (might need to build)
+open project from SE2JUCE_Plugins/PD303/SE_Project/PD303.se1 "File/Export Juce"
-File/Gobal paths - set location of your copy of JUCE under File Explorer/Resources/skin add any file from SE_Project/Resources that is not an .xml Click 'settings' icon (like a gear at top left), set 'Project Name', 'Company Name', 'Company Website' Plugin Code and Manufacturer code

-Click 'Exporter' icon (at top right of 'Selected Exporter) in JUCE to export
+close SE

+Open Cmake
+Under "where is the source code" enter location of SE2JUCE_Plugins folder Under "where to build the binaries" enter something like C:\build_SE2JUCE_Plugins (or anywhere you prefer to put the temporary files created during the build).
+Click 'Configure", choose whatever IDE you prefer.
+Ignore the error message. enter the correct JUCE folder, and the correct SE2JUCE folder click 'generate' click 'open project' (your IDE should open) build and try out the plugin